Wesley Johnston's St. Blazey Families Introduction Page

 - all marriages in the register (marriage register covers 12 Apr 1813 - 25 Oct 1834, plus one from 1836 and one from 1837)

-The marriages revealed several same-name couples, for whom I did a lot of extra work to make sure that they are as correct as I can make them:
+The marriages revealed several same-name couples, for whom I did a lot of extra work to make sure that they are as correct as I can make them and to create research notes associated with them in the database.
+Here are examples of some of those:

 - Borlase, Sampson and Elizabeth - both with daughters Elizabeth born 1835